 Instruct your students to hand-carry all immigration documents.
 These documents will need to be presented at the port-of-entry.
 Nonimmigrant students cannot get their checked luggage before arrival processing.
 Lack of documentation delays processing and may result in denial of entry into the United States.

-Nonimmigrant students should review the U.S. Customs and Border Protection (CBP) Frequently Asked Questions (FAQs) before traveling to the United States.
+Nonimmigrant students should review the U.S. Customs and Border Protection (CBP) "For International Visitors" before traveling to the United States.
 It explains the purpose of the Form I-94 and briefly describes the arrival inspection process.

 The Form I-94 is a critical record.
+In most cases, CBP issues an electronic Form I-94 that a traveler may access online.
 It shows that a nonimmigrant has been legally admitted to the United States, the class of admission, and the authorized period of stay.
 It is very important that the information on the record is correct.
+A student should check their I-94 record as soon as possible, preferably before leaving the airport and initiate correction of any incorrect information.
 Inconsistencies between the information on the Form I-94 and SEVIS records can reduce the chances of a successful systems interface.
 In particular, this can cause issues with status verification for Social Security numbers.

-The DHS Systematic Alien Verification for Entitlements (SAVE) Program’s Verification Information System (VIS) is the primary data source for government agencies outside DHS to verify legal entry of a nonimmigrant into the United States and authorization to receive a benefit.
-Agencies using SAVE and VIS include the SSA and State Departments of Motor Vehicles.
-Employers may also use VIS to determine if they can legally employ a nonimmigrant.
+The DHS Systematic Alien Verification for Entitlements (SAVE) Program is the primary data source for government agencies outside DHS to verify legal entry of a nonimmigrant into the United States and authorization to receive a benefit.
+Agencies using SAVE include the SSA and State Departments of Motor Vehicles.
+Employers may also use SAVE to determine if they can legally employ a nonimmigrant.

-Nonimmigrant data in VIS—the data transcribed from the Form I-94—is superceded by new data each time the individual reenters the United States.
-Given the frequency of travel and the limited application of VIS data, it is not feasible to correct data discrepancies.
+Nonimmigrant data retained by SAVE — the data transcribed from the Form I-94 — is superseded by new data each time the individual reenters the United States.
+Given the frequency of travel and the limited application of SAVE data, it is not feasible to correct data discrepancies.
 For SSA, there is a mechanism for secondary status verification using information from SEVIS.

-When errors are found, correct SEVIS as soon as possible and print a corrected Form I-20.
+When errors are found, a DSO must correct information in SEVIS as soon as possible and print a corrected Form I-20.
 This is a reporting requirement and must be completed within the time frames defined in 8 CFR 214.3 (usually 21 days).

 CBP reviews errors on Forms I-94 and issues a corrected form when necessary.
 The CBP website describes how to have a Form I-94 corrected.